-In this paper, we analyzed the cow anthrax spatial distribution characteristics in the target district A (due to the secret of epidemic data we call it district A) based on the established GIS of the cow anthrax in this district in combination of spatial statistical analysis and GIS.
-We established a prediction model to estimate the anthrax distribution based on the spatial characteristic of the density of cow anthrax.
+In this paper, we analyzed the cow endemic fluorosis spatial distribution characteristics in the target district A (due to the secret of epidemic data we call it district A) based on the established GIS of the cow endemic fluorosis in this district in combination of spatial statistical analysis and GIS.
+We established a prediction model to estimate the endemic fluorosis distribution based on the spatial characteristic of the density of cow endemic fluorosis.
 A two-stage random sampling was used.
 It consisted in generating sampling sites at random and then drawing the required number of cow from the nearest herd to each point, and this, for practical reasons, within a specified radius.
 In this sampling method, the primary unit was defined as a settlement, watering point or grazing area where animals were expected to be found.
 Due to a lack of an exhaustive list of these locations in some areas and because of the high mobility of pastoral herds, the unpredictability of their movement, the classical random selection of sites was not feasible.
 Therefore, there was the need to develop an alternative method that allows random selection of the first sampling units.
-To that effect, GIS computer application software (ArcGIS) was used.
+GIS computer application software (ArcGIS) was used.

-2.1 Cow anthrax data sampling based on ArcGIS
+3 Cow endemic fluorosis data sampling based on GIS

+GIS computer application software (ArcGIS) was used.
 ArcGIS Spatial analyst is an extension to ArcGIS Desktop that provides powerful tools for comprehensive, raster-based spatial modeling and analysis.
-Using ArcGIS Spatial Analyst, you can derive new information from your existing data, analyze spatial relationships, build spatial models, and perform complex raster operations.
 With its extension to generate random coordinates, ArcGIS is able to generate at random the required number of sites within the area where sampling needs to take place, be it at zone, country, region or even district level, simultaneously allowing the application of weight factors to different sub-units of the surveyed area.
 Each site is identified by its longitude and latitude coordinates.
-In reality, a generated site is materialized only as a point on the map and therefore a fixed radius is defined around each point in order to determine a geographical area within which the sampling of cow anthrax is carried out.
-The determination of length of the radius takes into consideration the cow anthrax density.
-A radius below 10 km in a dry area may result in too many sampling sites with no animals, whereas in a densely populated area around permanent watering points and grazing areas, a relatively shorter radius suffices.
+In reality, a generated site is materialized only as a point on the map and therefore a fixed radius is defined around each point in order to determine a geographical area within which the sampling of cow endemic fluorosis is carried out.
+The determination of length of the radius takes into consideration the cow endemic fluorosis density.
+A radius below 5 km in a dry area may result in too many sampling sites with no animals, whereas in a densely populated area around permanent watering points and grazing areas, a relatively shorter radius suffices.
 A surplus of the total number of sites is generated at random to replace target sites that could not be accessed due to natural obstacles or sites with no animals within the defined circle.